Osmose/phantomake/packages/docs/src/features.md

 </div>
 ```

-`include` paths are relative to the file being processed.
+`include` paths are relative to the file being processed; absolute paths are relative to the source directory passed to `phantomake`.
 It's recommended that include files are hidden with a `.` filename or in a dot-directory so that they aren't accidentally included in your output on their own.

 > [!NOTE]
 > Included files don't have access to the same variables as the current file, such as the file context.
 You can use the second argument to `include` to pass needed variables instead.